-We believe in the communion of saints and share life with them.
+We believe in the communion of saints.
 One way of sharing life with the saints in heaven and on earth is by recognizing their gifts.
 That’s what St. Barnabas did.
 He recognized the gift of Saul of Tarsus.

 After his dramatic conversion on the way to Damascus, Paul preached the gospel in Damascus and then in Jerusalem, according to the Acts of the Apostles, but because of his past as a persecutor of Christians, they were suspicious of him.
 “They were all afraid of him, not believing that he was a disciple.”
 “Then Barnabas took charge of him and brought him to the apostles, and he reported to them how on the way he had seen the Lord and that he had spoken to him, and how in Damascus he had spoken out boldly in the name of Jesus.”
 (Acts 9, 25-27) Barnabas recognized the grace of God in Saul.